wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.34 =
+* Fix - A warning was appearing for a DB call during temp cart deletion, new from the previous version.
+Warnings appear to be eliminated from checkout now.
 = 2.1.33 =
 * Fix - A warning was appearing for a DB call during temp cart deletion upon checkout.
 = 2.1.32 =